 BJA implemented the PMT to support grantees' ability to identify, collect, and report performance measurement data online for activities funded under their award.
-Program managers obtain data from reports submitted by grantee, telephone contact, and on-site monitoring of grantee performance.
 Grantees report data in the PMT and create a report, which is uploaded to GMS.
 Program managers review the reports.
+Program managers obtain data from reports submitted by grantees (including the performance measures), telephone contact, and through desk and on-site monitoring of grantee performance.

 The PMT has real-time data accuracy checks for out-of-range and inconsistent values.
-Data are validated and verified through a review by program managers, which include an additional level of validation conducted by analysts who review the data quarterly using statistical testing methods.
+Data are validated and verified through a review by research associates, which include an additional level of validation conducted by analysts who review the data quarterly using statistical testing methods.